Tranquil Sites in Eastern Kyoto

 Sanmon gate at Honen-in.

 Sanmon gate as seen from the main area of Honen-in.
-(The top photo of this page shows the same gate as seen from outside the main area.)
+(The featured photo on this page shows the same gate as seen from outside the main area.)

 Opposition from the Old Buddhist Schools